tomonocle/miscellany/management.md

 ### Kerninghan's Law
 Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

+### Dunbar's number
+150\.
+The limit to the number of people with whom one can maintain stable social relationships—relationships in which an individual knows who each person is and how each person relates to every other person.

+### 10/10/10 rule [Welch]
+When stuck making a decision, ask yourself whether making the wrong decision will matter in **10** minutes, **10** months or **10** years.
+Prioritise accordingly.

+### Gall's law
+All complex systems that work evolved from simpler systems that worked.
+If you want to build a complex system that works, build a simpler system first, and then improve it over time.

+### Jevons' paradox
+Increased efficiency doesn't necessarily lead to reduced consumption as overall demand will increase due to the reduced cost.

+### Broken windows theory
+Tolerance of minor infractions leads to normalisation, leading to more serious infractions.

+### Disagree and commmit
+Management principle which states that people are allowed to disagree during the  decision making process, but most commit to the final decision – whatever it is.

 PROGRAMMER'S VIRTUES
 --------------------